 Conscious Sedation – This is carried out in the consultation office by an anaesthetist.
 Anaesthetic gas will be applied through a nasal mask.
 The gas dosage is monitored by a device and by the health professional.
 Dinitrogen oxide, or nitrous oxide, is a gas with a sweet smell that enables different levels of sedation depending on the quantity administered.
 This gas causes a state of well-being and the patient will be more cooperative as it influences brain activity.
 It is a widely used technique in Europe and in the United States, completely safe for adults and children.

-When local anaesthesia is not recommended, general anaesthesia is another option.
-The anaesthetic agent can be administered by an intravenous line (IV) or can be inhaled.
+When local anaesthesia is not recommended, general is another option.
+The agent can be administered by an intravenous line (IV) or can be inhaled.
 In this case, the presence of an anaesthetist and a multidisciplinary team is mandatory.
 For zygomatic implants, it is the recommended procedure, as it will require admission to the hospital and the general anaesthesia that requires an anaesthetist.

 Are there any adverse effects ?